 What Children Think and Fear at Certain Ages

-Things that are stressful for children may be different from things that are stressful for adults.
-A child’s age affects responses to situations that are stressful.
-Children at most ages worry about separation from their parents or friends.
-While children develop at different rates, these are common concerns at certain ages:
+Things that are stressful for children may not be the same as things that are stressful for adults.
+Children, at most ages, worry about separation from their parents or friends.
+While children develop at different rates, there are common concerns at certain ages:

 |Concerned about their own safety and security and that of their family and friends.|

 Fears can cause emotional problems.
 Children understand the reality of a situation, but not the reasons for violence, death or other tragedy.

 Likely to understand many facts but have trouble accepting the disruption the event causes in their lives.

 Have trouble seeing the long-term impact of their choices and experiences

 During and after stressful events, children and teens may have a wide range of feelings and

 behavior changes.
 Here are some of the behaviors you might see during stressful times: